Aerial view of Paris with the famous Eiffel tower in the background

 IdA at UT Austin

 To foster international cooperation, the IdA has established 12 hubs in institutions of higher education or research in the Americas.
-In 2019-2020 the University of Texas at Austin became the newest center to join this prestigious group.
+In 2019, The University of Texas at Austin became the newest center to join this prestigious group.

-The IdA - UT Center promotes the development of scholarly activities with the aim to:
+The IdA - Texas Center promotes the development of scholarly activities with the aim to:

 • Disseminate research between the Americas and France, with an emphasis on transdisciplinary and trans-American projects.